Anna Laslett-Borja BA DipIntegrative Counselling MBACP

+I offer a free 15-minute telephone consultation if you'd like to find out more.
 I look forward to meeting you and discussing your issue in safety and confidence.

 Training, qualifications & experience